Flavor Matters, but Matter Flavors: Matter Effects on Flavor Composition of Astrophysical Neutrinos: Results

 For both processes,

-The allowed region corresponding to $n$-decay is also displaced to the lower right vertex on the flavor triangle when compared to the pure VO case.
-The most impressive change in the $n$-decay allowed region comes in IO, see Appendix.
+The allowed region corresponding to $n$-decay is also displaced to the lower right vertex on the flavor-triangle when compared to the pure VO case.
+The most impressive change in the $n$-decay allowed region comes in IO, see Appendix~\ref{app:flavor}.
 We summarize the best-fit NO results in Table~\ref{table-NO}.

-Fig.~\ref{money_Fig} also includes the $68\%$ and $95\%$ C.L. bounds on the flavor composition of the diffuse HEN flux from the IceCube analysis~\cite{IceCube:2020fpi} using the High-Energy Starting Events (HESE) sample~\cite{IceCube:2020wum}, which is an all-sky and all-flavor search with neutrinos above $60$ TeV, collected during 7.5 years of IceCube lifetime.
+Fig.~\ref{money_Fig} also includes the $68\%$ and $95\%$ C.L. bounds on the flavor composition of the diffuse HEN-flux from the IceCube analysis~\cite{IceCube:2020fpi} using the High-Energy Starting Events (HESE) sample~\cite{IceCube:2020wum}, which is an all-sky and all-flavor search with neutrinos above $60$ TeV, collected during 7.5 years of IceCube lifetime.
 Observe that while the $95 \%$ C.L. region is compatible with all possible flavor compositions, the current best fit is closer to $\mu$-damped region for VO.
 After including ME and assuming dominant AGN contribution to the HEN flux~\cite{IceCube:2021pgw}, the best fit can be explained by a pure $\pi$-decay after $p \gamma$ production, see Fig.~\ref{money_Fig}.
 In this last scenario, all other production processes are partially outside of the $68 \%$ C.L., although they can be relevant in combination with $\pi$-decay.
-Nevertheless, more statistics is necessary to further constrain the flavor ratios, see, for example, the preliminary analysis in Ref.~\cite{IceCube:2023fgt}.
+Nevertheless, more statistics is necessary to further constrain the flavor-ratios, see, for example, the preliminary analysis in Ref.~\cite{IceCube:2023fgt}.
 Future detectors will also improve our understanding of the flavor composition in the next decades~\cite{Song:2020nfh}.
 In Fig.~\ref{money_Fig}, we include projections from IceCube-Gen2 after $10$ years of operations (yellow contours) assuming $\pi$-decay and VO to be the true hypothesis~\cite{IceCube-Gen2:2023rds}.

+Neutrino flavor-conversion in AGNs can also be directly studied by using the point-source flux from identified sources, as opposed to the all-sky diffused flux.
+The increasing evidence for neutrinos pointing to steady-state AGN sources can allow for individual studies of flavor composition in different energy regimes with future data.